m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

  * If an object has two different states, make them two different types
   * e.g. a few months ago I had a bug where I passed a graph to a function that expected that graph to have been filtered by another function first.
 Solution: make the filtered graph and the unfiltered graph different types
+ * Use shapeless-based typeclass derivation to avoid having to write any boilerplate for custom datatypes, freeing you to use as many types as you
+ * Avoid reflection.
+Things that use reflection to walk the object graph (e.g. serialization) are usually best replaced with typeclasses; use shapeless-based typeclass derivation to avoid the overhead of writing them by hand.
  * `match` constructs are [easy to write unsafely](http://typelevel.org/blog/2014/11/10/why_is_adt_pattern_matching_allowed.html#a-selector-subtlety) and can often be replaced with `fold` (e.g. never `match` an `Option` or an `Either` (unless you need to for `@tailrec`))
  * `if`/`else` is generally a sign that you want an ADT (`sealed trait`).
 So is a datastructure full of `Option`s or `Either`s, especially if there are invariants that relate them (e.g. "if `a` is `Some` then `b` is `Left`").
 I recommend defining a `fold` method on your ADT as in the previous point.

- * Avoid reflection.
-Things that use reflection to walk the object graph (e.g. serialization) are usually best replaced with typeclasses; use shapeless-based typeclass derivation to avoid the overhead of writing them by hand.
  * Proxies/interceptors should be avoided.
 Any kind of "block" or "context" construct (e.g. a database transaction) should probably be represented as a value that you pass into a single method that does the open/close, so that you can't have a path where you forget to match them up.
 The free monad can give you a more lightweight way to represent your commands
  * double-`flatMap` (`flatMap { _.flatMap {... }}` or `flatMap { _.map { ... } }`) is sometimes a sign you should be using a monad transformer.
 Alternatively, if you're struggling to combine stacks of effects and nest `flatMap`s correctly, consider using a free coproduct approach instead.
  * if you're defining a lot of tree-like structures and find yourself repeating a lot of traversal code boilerplate, consider recursion-schemes style with fixed-point types.